-The National stream previously unreleased concert film, 'Guilty Party: Basilica Hudson' | NME
+The National share previously unreleased concert film, 'Guilty Party: Basilica Hudson' | NME

 “As uncertainty looms over the state of the live concert industry, we will direct all profits from merch sales through our webstore, new Cherry Tree enrollments, and sales from the Cherry Tree members-only store to support our crew members throughout this crisis to the best of our ability.”

 Recently, frontman Matt Berninger signed a record deal for his forthcoming solo debut album, titled ‘Serpentine Prison’.
-The National also uncovered and subsequently shared a music video for ‘Hard To Find’ that was previously unreleased.
+The National also uncovered and subsequently shared a music video for their 2013 single ‘Hard To Find’ that was previously unreleased.